 Volunteering for Worktree

-Young people need to talk to lots of workers, face to face, to understand the world of work.
+Young people need to talk to lots of workers, to understand the world of work.

-You can help by volunteering an hour of your time to one of our WorkOut events, talking to young people and developing their career aspirations.
+You can help by volunteering an hour of your time to one of our Virtual Career WorkOut events, talking to young people and developing their career aspirations.
 It’s easy, rewarding and fun!

 Remote Volunteering Opportunities